-Earnings (Loss) Per Share Calculations - Diluted For the Year Ended December 31, er 31, (Dollars per share) 2021 í 2020 2019 Earnings (loss) per share of common stock from continuing operations \$ 2.44 \$ 0.98 \$ (0.38) (Loss) earnings per share of common stock from discontinued operations (0.07) (0.07) (0.90) Earnings (loss) per share of common stock \$ 2.37 \$ 0.91 \$ (1.28)
+Earnings (Loss) Per Share Calculations - Diluted For the Year Ended December 31, (Dollars per share) 2021 2020 2019 Earnings (loss) per share of common stock from continuing operations \$ 2.44 \$ 0.98 \$ (0.38) (Loss) earnings per share of common stock from discontinued operations (0.07) (0.07) (0.90) Earnings (loss) per share of common stock \$ 2.37 \$ 0.91 \$ (1.28)

-Share Count Information For the Year Ended December 31, (Shares in millions) 2021 2020 2019 Weighted-average common shares - basic 1 735.9 748.7 749.5 Plus dilutive effect of equity compensation plans 2 5.7 2.5 - Weighted-average common shares - diluted 741.6 751.2 749.5 Potential shares of common stock excluded from EPS calculations 3 2.8 9.4 14.4
+Share Count Information For the Year Ended December 31, (Shares in millions) 2021 2020 2019 Weighted-average common shares - basic 1 735.9 748.7 749.5 Plus dilutive effect of equity compensation plans 2 5.7 2.5 Weighted-average common shares - diluted 741.6 751.2 749.5 Potential shares of common stock excluded from EPS calculations 3 2.8 9.4 14.4

-1. Share amounts for all periods prior to the Corteva Distribution were based on 748.8 million shares of Corteva, Inc. common stock distributed to holders of DowDuPont's common stock on June 1, 2019, plus 0.6 million of additional shares in which accelerated vesting conditions have been met.
+Share amounts for all periods prior to the Corteva Distribution were based on 748.8 million shares of Corteva, Inc. common stock distributed to holders of DowDuPont's common stock on June 1, 2019, plus 0.6 million of additional shares in which accelerated vesting conditions have been met.
+Diluted earnings (loss) per share considers the impact of potentially dilutive securities except in periods in which there is a loss because the inclusion of the potential common shares would

-2. Diluted earnings (loss) per share considers the impact of potentially dilutive securities except in periods in which there is a loss because the inclusion of the potential common shares would have an anti-dilutive effect.
+Diluted earnings (loss) per share considers the impact of potentially dilutive securities except in periods in which there is a loss because the inclusion of the potential common shares would have an anti-dilutive effect.

-3. These outstanding potential shares of common stock relating to stock options, restricted stock units and performance-based restricted stock units were excluded from the calculation of diluted earnings (loss) per share because (i) the effect of including stock options and restricted stock units would have been anti-dilutive; and (ii) the performance metrics have not yet been achieved for the outstanding potential shares relating to performance-based restricted stock units, which are deemed to be contingently issuable.
+^{3.} These outstanding potential shares of common stock relating to stock options, restricted stock units and performance-based restricted stock units were excluded from the calculation of diluted earnings (loss) per share because (i) the effect of including stock options and restricted stock units would have been anti-dilutive; and (ii) the performance metrics have not yet been achieved for the outstanding potential shares relating to performance-based restricted stock units, which are deemed to be contingently issuable.